1. CLUB COLOURS

 On specified visitors' days green fees are $10, providing a Club member accompanies the visitor.

-Members inviting a visitor on Saturdays must play the non-competition course, unless prior arrangement is made with the Manager.
+Members inviting a visitor on Saturdays must play non-competition, unless prior arrangement is made with the General Manager.

 PRIORITY ON THE COURSE